What type of content do you primarily create?

 Use your video's outro to guide viewers to your next video or playlist.
 The Food Network channel, for example, uses the YouTube end screen to convince viewers to subscribe to its channel.
 This builds an audience of people who get notified when the channel publishes new content.

-Software to create, edit & publish YouTube videos as easily as a doc
+Software to make and edit YouTube videos easily

 It's specifically designed to support every stage of your video production journey—from brainstorming ideas to the final upload.